Faizan-Aziz/Social-Media-Content-Scheduler/README.md

 Notes
 - scheduleTime must be an ISO 8601 datetime string (UTC recommended).
-- The backend is responsible for storing scheduled posts; an external worker or scheduled job (cron) should handle actual publishing to social platforms (if integrated).
+- The backend is responsible for storing scheduled posts; an external worker or scheduled job (cron) should handle actual publishing to social platforms.

 ## Project structure